upbound/docs/content/all-spaces/_index.md

 Choosing to run in Upbound’s multi-tenant Cloud Spaces offers the most turnkey managed Crossplane experience.
 Upbound hosts Cloud Spaces in multiple Cloud Service Providers and regions, giving you the flexibility to have a fully managed SaaS experience wherever you need to run Crossplane.

-## Connected Spaces
+## Self-hosted Spaces

-A Connected Space is a single-tenant deployment of Upbound within your infrastructure, such as your Amazon Web Services (AWS) cloud account or Microsoft Azure subscription.
-With Connected Spaces, you can use the same Console, CLI, and API that Upbound offers, with the benefit of running entirely on your own infrastructure.
+A self-hosted Space is a single-tenant deployment of Upbound within your infrastructure.
+Upbound offers self-hosted Spaces as a Disconnected Space or Connected Space.

+### Connected Spaces

+Connected Spaces allows you to use Upbound's Console, CLI, and API to manage your control planes.

 We've packaged the best parts of Upbound into a Helm chart and can deploy and operate them on your own infrastructure, bringing you the best of SaaS with the added benefit of additional security guarantees and a deployment free of noisy neighbors.